 What to Expect at Your Office Visit

-or pulmonary congestion), your health care provider will take your medical history and will perform a .
+), your provider will take your medical history and will perform a .
 You may be asked about the symptoms of your swelling.
 Questions may include when the swelling started, whether it is all over your body or just in one area, what you have tried at home to help the swelling.

 Tests that may be done include: